 The major players, Kayak, Booking and the like, provide a booking engine for flight tickets, a hotel booking system and other travel services, such as car rental.

 They sell travel services to their customers all on a single platform with online bookings across the globe.
+Their services might act as planning app that combine all services in one.

 Their payment gateways are swift and very secure, using an intuitive user interface that accepts multiple credit and debit cards and internet banking.